osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 If you are unfamiliar with Git, please read the `official Git tutorial`_ or `this excellent tutorial`_.

-There are many graphical Git UIs, if you are not comfortable working with Git on the command line.
+There are many Git GUIs, if you are not comfortable working with Git on the command line.
 See `this list of Git GUI clients`_ for more information.

 .. _`official Git tutorial`: http://git-scm.com/docs/gittutorial
 .. _`this excellent tutorial`: http://www.vogella.com/articles/Git/article.html